-When Jakes and Carl met in the early 2000s, their mutual friends already saw it coming.
+When Jakes and Carl paths crossed in the UK early 2000s, their mutual friends already saw it coming.
 Carl was the entertainer, a true tour leader at heart, and Jakes had the MBA background and organisational skills to give the necessary structure to what was then only an idea at the back of their minds.
-It all began (rather impulsively) in 2005 when they decided to take the plunge and start weekend trips to Paris.
-Working as the business’ first tour leaders, they took turns to to take groups to Paris and later Amsterdam over weekends and create itineraries to suit the avid traveler’s needs and wallet.
+Expat Explore Travel began (rather impulsively) in 2005 when they decided to take the plunge and start weekend trips to Paris.
+Working as the first tour leaders of Expat Explore, they took turns to to take groups to Paris and later Amsterdam over weekends and create itineraries to suit the avid traveler’s needs and wallet.
 Since then Carl and Jakes’ dream of a travel company that would provide guided tours designed by travel experts came true; they have established Expat Explore as a trusted travel operator in Europe.

 Jakes, who is based at the Cape Town office, loves travelling as much as ever.
 He is a firm believer that travel provides context and expands your worldview like nothing else.
 To him, meeting new people and learning about the places we travel to is quintessential to human development.
 We sat down for a cup of his much-loved black coffee to find out more about his life as explorer and co-founder of Expat Explore…